 For 'honour'-based abuse and forced marriage, contact Karma Nirvana, the UK Helpline for ‘honour’-based abuse and forced marriage on 0800 5999 247

 Still living with the abuser?
 Refuge Charity has prepared a list of tips for increasing yours’s and your children’s safety whilst you consider your options.
 We urge you to read this list as leaving is a process and preparation is key to leave safely.

 Other domestic abuse organisations have created special guides and information that contains further support information.
 You can read and access these guides below:

-The Surviving Economic Abuse charity have put together a list of resources.
-The latest one (PDF) explains how to build economic safety during the Coronavirus (COVID-19) outbreak.
+The Surviving Economic Abuse charity have put together a list of resources for survivors experiencing economic abuse.

 Women's Aid have also created a specific advice page for survivors.
 The advice includes information about Child Contact arrangements, tips for leaving your home in an emergency and more.
 They have also created a Survivor’s handbook.

 To find out more about how your local MARAC is working, contact your local MARAC Coordinator.
 If it's unknown, contact a Violence Against Women and Girls (VAWG) Lead in your local authority.
 You can also search for this information on the SafeLives website.

 AVA(Against Violence & Abuse) have created a new digital support tool for survivors called Breathing Space.
 It provides provides both practical and emotional support on a range of topics, including crisis relief, financial support, family & children-oriented support, substance use, housing and much more.